from napari_convpaint.conv_paint_model import ConvpaintModel

 # Plot the prediction

-axes[2].imshow(prediction, cmap=cmap,interpolation='nearest',vmin=1,vmax=3)
+axes[2].imshow(segmentation, cmap=cmap,interpolation='nearest',vmin=1,vmax=3)

 axes[2].set_title('Prediction')